 Question: Can my child participate in ECE PSD Virtual alone?
 Or will they need someone, like a parent, to help them?

-Yes.
-Preschool students will need a designated adult at home to partner with their teacher and support their learning.
+Yes,preschool students will need a designated adult at home to partner with their teacher and support their learning.
 ECE PSD Virtual teachers will need to communicate with the adult at home to collect information about how each child is progressing in the developmental domains.

 Question: Will all students who apply be accepted to ECE PSD Virtual?

-All students who qualify for one of our no-cost funding sources, and any tuition-paying family can opt-in to the ECE PSD Virtual program rather than participating in a classroom.
+All students who qualify for one of our no-cost funding sources, and any tuition-paying family can opt-in to the ECE PSD Virtual program rather than participating inperson.

 Question: I will have to enroll my child in ECE PSD Virtual if we do not get transportation.
 When will we know if my child has bussing or not?